larafoster/Good-Readme-Generator/README.md

->Directions for use: Once you have customized your readme, remove all the help text (including this).
+>Directions for use: Once you have customized your readme, remove any headings that are all the help text (including this).

 # Awesome Readme Generator
+***

 ## Description
 >Provide a short description explaining the what, why, and how of your project.